nrsyed/flask-cam/README.md

 By default, this creates a file named `users` in the application directory, which contains the username and the base-64 encoded hash of the password.
 Additional users can be added by the same process.
-For more information on working with the list of allowed users, refer to the section on
-<a href="#user-authentication">user authentication</a> below.

 To modify an existing user's password or to delete a user from the list, use the `-m`/`--modify-user` and `-d`/`--delete-user` flags, respectively.